-The Royal Society Picture Library is an online database of digital images of paintings, drawings and prints held in our collections.
-It has been created to inspire the exploration of science through its visual history.
+The Royal Society Picture Library is an online database of digital images of our paintings, drawings and prints, created to inspire the exploration of science through its visual history.

 Browse and search rare, intriguing, beautiful and often surprising pictures selected from the archives of the Royal Society, the world’s oldest scientific academy.

 If you would like to purchase a framed print for display in your home, please visit the Royal Society Print Shop.